Tiger767/Spiralflow/README.md

-# spiralflow (Work-In-Progress)
+# spiralflow
 A framework for creating guided spirals for Large Language Models

 This project is designed to help with creating, formatting, and extracting data from text-based conversations with OpenAI language models to allow for more complicated ideas such as Flows and Spirals.
-It includes the following key components:
+It includes the following components:

 *   `Message`: A base class representing a message with content, role, and variables.
 *   `InputMessage`: A class to create input messages with pre-defined content formats.